 Although extremely popular, Germany isn't the only place to visit, you should also experience the Christmas Markets in Holland where you are taken underground to follow a cobweb of candlelit corridors to a beautiful velvet cave setting for the Valkenburg Xmas Market.
 Belgium is another great place for Christmas Markets with its sparkling winter settings and traditional delicacies of 'klaasjes' and 'speculoos' in Bruges, Ypres and Liege.
 Other continental Christmas Markets can be found in France, Switzerland, Italy and the Czech Republic.

 A variety of Christmas Markets can also be found in the UK for those of you who do not wish to travel far but would still like to soak up the festive spirit.
 UK Christmas Markets often have a continental theme bringing over French, German or Italian traders.
 Bath Christmas Market is one of the most popular in the UK where over 100 stalls are set against the backdrop of the Abbey and Roman Baths.
 London's Winter Wonderland at Hyde Park is another popular choice as is St Nicholas Fayre in York where thousands of visitors descend upon the city over the four-day event.
 Traditional German Christmas Markets can be found in Birmingham, Bournemouth, Leeds, Glasgow and Oxford.
 You'll find Christmas Markets in a variety of venues from town centres to stately homes such as Chatsworth House with some taking place over a weekend and others lasting a lot longer.
-It doesn't matter which Christmas Market you visit, you'll find stalls to explore, goods to sample and festive carols combining, where you can lose yourself in the holiday spirit.
+It doesn't matter which Christmas Market break venue you visit, you'll find stalls to explore, goods to sample and festive carols combining, where you can lose yourself in the holiday spirit.